SEO checklist: How to improve your results

 - Feature substantial content.
 Create website content that’s relevant to your top keywords and hefty enough to be valuable.
 While punchy, skimmable content is great, keep in mind that Google wants content that solves the search intent, so pages with fewer than 200 words will not be highly ranked.
 If you want to add meat to your copy, be sure each page solves a problem, answers a question, or moves a visitor forward in their journey through your site.

 - Use relevant title tags.
-A title tag or page tag is the “headline” for a page when it appears in search results.
+A title tag or page tag is the “headline” for a page when it appears in search engine results pages (SERP).
 The words or phrases in your title tags should be specific and descriptive.
 Think, “Learn How to Paint Landscapes and Portraits" instead of "Painting Class."
 Combining this with the meta description—a longer blurb in search results that says more about what your content provides—encourages users to click through to your website.
 Title tags also appear in your visitors’ web browser tabs and in social media when your content is shared.
 This is easy to do in Mailchimp’s website builder.
 Simply go to the page settings and edit the SEO title to create a title tag and the SEO description to write a meta description.

 - Add alt tags.
 An alt tag is a text description of an image.
 It serves 3 important purposes.
 Search engines can’t interpret images, so alt tags help them identify and rank these pieces of content, improving your SEO.
 They also help website visitors when an image doesn’t display properly on their screen or load quickly by providing a clue about what image they should be seeing.
 Last, and definitely not least, alt tags are easy for screen readers to decipher, so they help with web accessibility.
 Alt tags should be short and descriptive—think, “paddle board on lake with smiling boy” or “chocolate cake with vanilla frosting and strawberry.”